 Managing Your Debt

 Before financing your education, you should first determine how much you need to borrow.
-Only borrow what you need to pay for your direct educational expenses.
 Careful budgeting and planning will help you avoid future financial difficulties.
-Online tools, worksheets, and calculators, can help you determine what you can afford.
+Online tools, worksheets, and calculators can help you determine what you can afford.

 Renewal of Financial Aid

 Students must reapply for financial aid annually.
-A Free Application for Federal Student Aid (FAFSA) and University College Confidential Information Form must be completed each academic year.
-You should apply for financial aid as early as January 1st for the upcoming academic year.
-No financial aid is automatically renewable.
-In order for a student to continue to receive financial aid, the student must maintain Satisfactory Progress.
-The Satisfactory Academic Progress guidelines are included in the Sacred Heart University catalog on-line.
+The FAFSA and Undergraduate Part-Time Confidential Information Form must be completed each academic year.
+You may apply for financial aid as early as October 1st for the upcoming academic year.
+No financial aid is automatically renewable, in order for students to continue to receive financial aid, they must maintain Satisfactory Academic Progress.

-Don't fall victim to a scam; visit the Federal Trade Commission's web site at
+Do not fall victim to a scam; visit the Federal Trade Commission website for more information.